-1-621-001 We have an opportunity here.
-Neither the cut and cover tunnel plan nor the elevated plan is affordable, realistic or desirable, and neither is an environmentally responsible choice.

-I implore for you to develop a range of lower cost, friendlier alternatives for viaduct replacement.
-I am in strong support of a surface area plan.
+Neither the tunnel plan nor the elevated plan is affordable, and neither is an environmentally friendly choice.
+I urge you to develop a range of lower cost alternatives for viaduct replacement.
 Include the Transit + Streets approach, where all the available capacity in the transportation network is considered and employed to provide mobility in this corridor.
-This alternative will save us money, provide increased mobility for everyone in the area, rather than just a single corridor, improve transit service, help meet greenhouse gas reduction goals, and provide a true waterfront for all.
+This alternative will save us money, provide increased mobility for everyone in the area, not just a single corridor, improve transit service, help meet greenhouse gas reduction goals, and provide a true waterfront for all.